 May saw some of the hottest average temps in at least 124 years

+May saw some of the hottest average temps in at least 124 years.
 A new report from the National Oceanic and Atmospheric Administration (NOAA) has revealed that last month was the hottest May in the continental United States since weather was first recorded 124 years ago.
 The temperatures even exceeded the record-breaking heat experienced during the Dust Bowl of the 1930s.

 The average temperature of May 2018 was 65.41 degrees Fahrenheit, which is 5.21 degrees above the month’s average temperature between the years 1901 and 2000.

 There was no point in time last month where any state was colder than average.
 In fact, eight states broke heat records for the month of May including Arkansas, Illinois, Indiana, Kentucky, Missouri, Ohio, Oklahoma, and Virginia.